 Sort your bills, pay them on receipt, and digitalize them as quickly as possible.
 Containing paper floods is a challenge but easily doable once you commit a couple of minutes every day.

 5. Clean kitchen surfaces after cooking and/or eating

 Much like dishes, clean surfaces are a must to secure your kitchen’s welcoming feel.
 As you may know, humans are hungry creatures.

 We tend to spend a lot of time in the kitchen, and it often serves as a gathering point in our home.
 That’s why no list of good habits would be complete without kitchen cleanups.

 6. Store away shoes and slippers when entering or leaving the house

 A decluttered home starts in the entryway.
 In this context, a look at the Japanese organizational culture is in order.

 Upon returning from Japan, most Western tourists rave about the trains, the temples, and the food.
-While I couldn’t agree more, I am going to sing the praises of something much simpler: the Japanese genkans.
+I am going to sing the praises of something much simpler: the Japanese genkans.

-While it would be cumbersome to build one of those in a Western house, the purpose of the genkan is a worthwhile addition to your good habits list.
+Of course, it would be cumbersome to build one of those in a Western house.
+Nevertheless, the purpose of the genkan is a worthwhile addition to your good habits list.